 Esther Ramsay-Jones is an experienced psychodynamic counsellor and psychotherapist, with specialisms in palliative psychotherapy and grief work.
-She has worked for over fifteen years in a care context, working with and developing services for older people, people living with dementia and those who are adjusting to life with a long-term condition.
+She has worked for over fifteen years in a care context, working with and developing services for older people, and those who are adjusting to life with a long-term condition.

 She has also worked in university counselling services, helping to make sense of both the trials and possibilities of moving into adulthood with younger people experiencing a range of emotional difficulties.

-Registrant with the British Psychoanalytic Council, subject to the organisation's code of ethics, Esther also has an MSc in Psychodynamic Counselling and Psychotherapy and a psychoanalytically informed PhD on the relational field in dementia care settings.
-She frequently works with groups and clinically supervises staff teams in organisational settings, and is full member of APPCIOS as an organisational therapist.
-She also lectures part-time on death, dying and bereavement, and is a tutor of psychodynamic counselling.
-She has written extensively on the complexity of human need, on grief, and how we endeavour to find meaning in our lives.
+Registrant with the British Psychoanalytic Council, subject to the organisation's code of ethics, Esther has an MSc in Psychodynamic Counselling and Psychotherapy and a psychoanalytically informed PhD on the relational field in dementia care settings.
+She works with groups and clinically supervises staff teams in organisational settings, and is full member of APPCIOS as an organisational therapist.
+She also lectures on death, dying and bereavement, and is a tutor of psychodynamic counselling at MSc level.
+She has written extensively on the complexity of human need, on mourning and change, and how we endeavour to find meaning in our lives.

 Getting to know ourselves can be a laborious and challenging process, which sometimes involves unknowing ourselves and learning new ways of being and doing...